What is recurring payment ?

 Effectiveness zone

-SEPA direct debits are available to all customers in the SEPA zone, which comprises 34 countries (the 28 countries of the European Economic Area, plus Andorra, Monaco, San Marino, Switzerland and the Vatican).
-It can also be operated in EUROS currency only.
+The SDD is available to all residents of the SEPA zone, which includes 34 countries (the 28 countries of the European Economic Area, plus Andorra, Monaco, San Marino, Switzerland, and the Vatican).
+It is only available in EURO (€) currency.

 The customer journey